lanthora/rssbot-beta/README.md

 errorlimit=60
 # Click "Start" to display the content, support html
 startmsg=<a href="https://github.com/nierunjie/rssbot-beta">README</a>
-# Administrator id, your telegram id
+# Administrator id, your telegram username
-admin=505057195
+admin=lanthora
 # The number of non-administrators can subscribe
 sublimit=10
 # Database related parameters